Search:

 December ends the year with a bang

-Earlier in December, a newly formed Customs team in Indonesia confiscated the flesh of some 1,068 pangolins from a ship bound for the Philippines, after a wild goose chase at high seas ended with the suspects’ vessel running aground and the crew jumping overboard and fleeing the scene.
+Earlier in December, a newly formed Customs team in Malaysia confiscated the flesh of some 1,068 pangolins from a ship bound for the Philippines, after a wild goose chase at high seas ended with the suspects’ vessel running aground and the crew jumping overboard and fleeing the scene.

 The haul was one of the largest intercepted in 2011 and was reportedly buried in an attempt to prevent any parts of the animals from being stolen for sale in the black market trade.